argparse — Parser for command-line options, arguments and subcommands

 The fromfile_prefix_chars= argument defaults to None, meaning that arguments will never be treated as file references.

-Changed in version 3.12: ArgumentParser changed encoding and errors to read arguments files from default (e.g. locale.getpreferredencoding(False) and "strict") to filesystem encoding and error handler.
+Changed in version 3.12: ArgumentParser changed encoding and errors to read arguments files from default (e.g. locale.getpreferredencoding(False) and "strict") to the filesystem encoding and error handler.
 Arguments file should be encoded in UTF-8 instead of ANSI Codepage on Windows.

 argument_default